bdwilson/CameraRollReducer/README.md

 $ ./sync_from_ios.sh 192.168.1.123
 </pre>

-When prompted, enter the password for root on your iOS device (hopefully not the default (alpine).
+When prompted, enter the password for mobile on your iOS device (hopefully not the default (alpine).

 It should take awhile depending on how many photos you have.
 Only JPG photos